 Card 5 - The potential for success (or otherwise) of this course of action.

-Now for the ever popular Celtic Cross Tarot Card Layout.
+Now for the ever popular Celtic Cross Tarot Reading Spread.
 This is as complex as you are as likely to ever need as a divination tool for a particular question.

-Some claim the Celtic Cross is the most powerful spread used in Tarot.
-There are a number of variations in the order of the layout of the first six cards.
+Some claim the Celtic Cross is the most powerful of all tarot card layouts.
+There are a number of variations in the order you can spread the first six cards.
 However the interpretations vary little, so as always I have presented my preferred order.

 Card 1 the subject, is defined by cards 2, 4, and 6 to which gives an overview of the way things actually are.